mrisher/smtp-sts/reporting.md

 * MTA-STS Policy: A mechanism by which administrators can specify the expected TLS availability, presented identity, and desired actions for a given email recipient domain.
 MTA-STS is defined in [@!I-D.ietf-uta-mta-sts].
-* DANE Policy: A mechanism by which administrators can specify constraints to be used to validate certificates presented by an MTA.
-DANE is defined in [@!RFC6698] and [@!RFC7672].
+* DANE Policy: A mechanism by which administrators can use DNSSEC to commit an MTA to support STARTTLS and to publish criteria to be used to validate its presented certificates.
+DANE for SMTP is defined in [RFC7672], with the base specification in [RFC6698] (updated in [RFC7671].
 * TLSRPT Policy: A policy specifying the endpoint to which sending MTAs should deliver reports.
 * Policy Domain: The domain against which an MTA-STS or DANE Policy is defined.
-This should be the same as the recipient envelope domain [@?RFC5321], such as if the message were going to "alice@example.com', the policy domain would be "example.com".
+For MTA-STS this is typically the same as the envelope recipient domain [RFC5321], but when mail is routed to a "smarthost" gateway by local policy, the "smarthost" domain name is used instead.
+  For DANE the Policy Domain is the "TLSA base domain" of the receiving SMTP server as described in [RFC7672] (Section 2.2.3) and [RFC6698] (Section 3).
 * Sending MTA: The MTA initiating the relay of an email message.
 * Aggregate Report URI (rua): A comma-separated list of locations where the report is to be submitted.